Mount Greylock

 Mount Greylock is the highest point in Massachusetts at 3,489 feet (1,063 meters).
 Located in the northwest region of the state, it is part of the Taconic Mountains, a geologically distinct range from the nearby Berkshires and Green Mountains.
 Expansive views and a small area of sub-alpine forest characterize its upper reaches.
 A seasonal automobile road crosses the summit area near three structures from the 1930s; these together constitute a small National Historic District.
 Various hiking paths including the Appalachian Trail traverse the area, which is part of the larger Mount Greylock State Reservation.

-The peak is mentioned in the work of Nathaniel Hawthorne, Herman Melville, and Henry David Thoreau.
+The peak is mentioned in works by Nathaniel Hawthorne, Herman Melville, and Henry David Thoreau.

 Geography

 A view of the Mount Greylock Range from South Williamstown (from the west).
 The Hopper, a two-pronged hollow, is centered below the summit.

 Mount Greylock is part of an 11 mi massif called the "Greylock Range" near the Hoosic River, which hooks around the mountain on its eastern and northern footings.
 Various summits include Saddle Ball Mountain, along with Mount Fitch and others.

 Standing about 2,000 feet (610 meters) above the local Hoosic Valley, Mount Greylock's summit is in Adams, Massachusetts.
 Other parts of the range extend into five neighboring towns.
 Sight lines of up to 72 miles are possible from Greylock.

 The Greylock massif is part of the Taconic Mountains, a geologically distinct range from the nearby Berkshires and Green Mountains separated here by the Hoosic Valley.

 The massif is mostly within the Hudson River watershed via the Hoosic River, although a small part near Lanesborough is within the Housatonic River watershed.

 The eastern slopes of Greylock are noted for the Thunderbolt ski trail (see below), landslide scars above the city of Adams and "Greylock Glen," a state-sponsored development plan.
 The western slopes include "The Hopper," a twin-pronged valley caused by erosion.
 The mountain's north and southern reaches are noted for the presence of an auto road as well as hiking trails.